-Facial Oil can be used as a serum to moisturise skin, but they make really good cleansers too, as oil is exceptionally effective at dissolving other oils and is good for softening and lifting dirt and impurities (like stubborn blackheads).
+Did you know?
+Facial Oils can not only be used as a serum to moisturise the skin, but they make really good cleansers, too.
+Oil is exceptionally effective at dissolving other oils, and is good for softening and lifting dirt and impurities (like stubborn blackheads).

 There are a number of pre-mixed cleansing facial oils available, like Lipidol Cleansing Face Oil, The Body Shop Camomile Silky Face Oil or ZA Deep Cleansing Oil, to name a few, or you could always mix your own using the Oil Cleansing Method, to suit your skin type.
 The Oil Cleansing Method uses castor oil and sunflower seed oil (or sweet almond oil or Jojoba) mixed in specific ratios according to your relevant skin type.